lyldev/yi-translate/README.md

 ### Load the extension in Firefox

 1. Open Firefox browser and navigate to `about:debugging`
-2. Click "Load Temporary Add-on" and from the file browser, choose `yi-translate/dev/firefox`
+2. Click "Load Temporary Add-on"
+3. Choose `yi-translate/dev/firefox/manifest.json`

 ### Load the extension in Chrome

 1. Open Chrome browser and navigate to `chrome://extensions`
 2. Select "Developer Mode" and then click "Load unpacked extension..."
-3. From the file browser, choose to `yi-translate/dev/chrome`
+3. Choose `yi-translate/dev/chrome`